 The Burdekin Association was in attendance at the first conference dedicated solely to youth homelessness in the past two decades.
 Our Patron, Professor Brian Burdekin, AO, our CEO Justene Gordon with our EA Megan Davenport all attended.

 Our Patron Professor Brian Burdekin, AO, Keynote Speaker

 The title of his keynote is ‘Youth Homelessness.
-It’s Been a Long Road’ and offers a summary of the key developments in youth homelessness today over the past 3 decades.
+It’s Been a Long Road’ and offers a summary of the key developments in youth homelessness today over the past three decades.

 Delegates also heard about the importance of an holistic approach, input from local government, the private sector, the media, what’s happening overseas and ultimately whose responsibility it is and where we go to from here.